-- 6. If the permittee monitors any pollutant at monitoring points as designated by this permit, using analytical methods described in Part A III.A.4 herein, more frequently than the permit requires, the results of this monitoring shall be incorporated, as appropriate, into the calculations used to report self-monitoring data on the DMR.
+7. If the permittee monitors any pollutant at monitoring points as designated by this permit, using analytical methods described in Part A III.A.4. herein, more frequently than the permit requires, the results of this monitoring shall be incorporated, as appropriate, into the calculations used to report self-monitoring data on the DMR.
 (25 Pa.
-Code §§ 92a.3(c), 92a.41(a), 92a.61(g) and 40 CFR § 122.41(I)(4)(ii)) - C. Other Reporting Requirements and Annual NOI Installment Fee - 1.
-Annual Report.
-(25 Pa.
-Code § 92a.61(g)) - a.
-The permittee shall submit a complete Annual Report to the Clean Water Program of the DEP office that issued the approval of General Permit coverage by May 1 each year using DEP's PAG-03 Annual Report template, 3800-PM-BCW0083h.
+Code §§ 92a.3(c), 92a.41(a), 92a.61(g) and 40 CFR § 122.41(I)(4)(ii))

+C. Reporting Requirements and NOI Fee

+- 1. Annual Report The permittee shall submit a complete Annual Report to the DEP office that issued the approval of General Permit coverage by May 1 each year using DEP's PAG-03 Annual Report template, 3850-PM-BCW0083h.
 The Annual Report shall address activities under the General Permit for the previous calendar year.
-If the permittee discharges to a municipal separate storm sewer system (MS4), a copy of the Annual Report shall be submitted to the operator of the MS4. - b.
-For existing permittees, the first annual report is due by May 1, 2022.
-For new permittees, the first Annual Report is due by May 1 following the first full year of General Permit coverage. - c.
-The permittee shall submit the Annual Report to DEP electronically upon receipt of written notification from DEP. - 2.
-Annual NOI Installment Fee.
+The permittee shall submit the Annual Report electronically if notified by DEP in writing.
+If the permittee discharges to a municipal separate storm sewer system (MS4), a copy of the Annual Report shall be submitted to the operator of the MS4.
 (25 Pa.
-Code § 92a.26(g)) - a.
-The permittee shall submit an annual installment payment of the NOI fee to DEP's Bureau of Clean Water in the amount of \$500, by May 1 each year, by check or money order made payable to "Commonwealth of Pennsylvania" or by using DEP's electronic payment system, if available.
-The fee is due regardless of whether the permittee receives an invoice from DEP.
-The checks or money orders shall be submitted by May 1 of each year to the following address:

-PA Department of Environmental Protection Bureau of Clean Water Rachel Carson State Office Building 400 Market Street, PO Box 8466 Harrisburg, PA 17105-8466

-- b.
-For existing permittees, the first annual NOI installment is due by May 1, 2022.
-For new permittees, the first installment is due by May 1 following the first full year of General Permit coverage. - c.
-The annual installment of the NOI fee is not required if: 1) the permittee submits a Notice of Termination (3800-PM-BCW0410) as required by Part B I.B.5 of this permit that is approved by DEP by the date the payment is due; or 2) the permittee is exempt under 25 Pa.
-Code § 92a.26(i).
-The annual installment of the NOI fee is required in all other circumstances.

-Permit No.

-d.
-The permittee shall submit the annual installment of the NOI fee to DEP electronically upon receipt of written notification from DEP.

-3. Planned Changes to Physical Facilities

-The permittee shall give notice to DEP as soon as possible but no later than 30 days prior to planned physical alterations or additions to the permitted facility.
+Code § 92a.61(g)) - Planned Changes to Physical Facilities The permittee shall give notice to DEP as soon as possible but no later than 30 days prior to planned physical alterations or additions to the permitted facility.
 A permit application, or other written submission to DEP, can be used to satisfy the notification requirements of this section.